 Connection, Acceleration, Disjunction

 Collider is a proposal for an alternative design for clubs.
-The goal of the project was to find an unconventional way to conceive a discoteque without any constraints of budget, no fixed program and no specific site.
-The proposal consists in a potentially infinite modular structure, a linear process that embodies and casts all of nowadays chaos, being a concentrate of virtual information, an interference in the built environment…
+The goal of the project was to find an unconventional way to conceive a discotheque without any constraints of budget, no fixed program, and no specific site.
+The proposal consists of a potentially infinite modular structure, a linear process that embodies and casts all of nowadays chaos, being a concentrate of virtual information, an interference in the built environment…

 The Collider appeared one day like nothing happened.